technocrat/swingwatch.org/glossary.md

 - **Groupthink**: The tendency for members of a group to conform to the prevailing views and suppress dissenting opinions to maintain group harmony.

-- **heuristic**: A heuristic is a mental shortcut or a rule of thumb that allows people to make judgments and decisions quickly and efficiently.
+- **Heuristic**: A heuristic is a mental shortcut or a *rule of thumb* that allows people to make judgments and decisions quickly and efficiently.
 Heuristics are often used when faced with complex problems or incomplete information, as they can help simplify the decision-making process by reducing the amount of mental effort required.
 While heuristics can be useful in many situations, they can also lead to cognitive biases and systematic errors in judgment.

 Key characteristics of heuristics: